Skip to content

 Many potentially enlightening Bible discussions have been avoided by fluffing off differences as merely a matter of opinion.
 “You believe it your way, I believe it my way” is a sad but all too common Bible conversation closer.
 I recall one discussion when I had simply read a passage of Scripture, and before I could say anything about it, a hostile accusation was levied, “That’s your interpretation!”
 The person was not really interested in what the Bible said, let alone what I might have to say about it.

-When Two Or Three Gather Together In Jesus’ Name
+When Two Or Three Agree In Jesus’ Name

 Two or Three